flyntwp/flynt-docs/features/introduction.md

 ]);
 ```

+TODO: Add example for accessing these parameters within the feature.

 ## Hooking into Features

 You may wish to run additional logic after a feature is registered.
 This is possible with the `Flynt\registerFeature` hook.